developer-zebra/developer-zebra-site/src/datawedge/11-0/guide/about/index.md

 See [Usage Notes and Behavior](../programmers-guides/usage-notes) for information on DataWedge use and behavior.

-<div class="alert alert-danger alert-dismissible fade in" role="alert"><b>Important:</b> Some DataWedge features are being deprecated, including Reporting and some Voice Input options.
+<div class="alert alert-danger alert-dismissible fade in" role="alert"><b>Important:</b> Some DataWedge features are deprecated, including Reporting and some Voice Input options.
 See <a href="#importantinformation">Important Information</a> section below for more details.
 </div>

 <!--